Yogmaya Neupane: Contact with the state (1930–1936)

-Dissatisfaction with the state and threat of mass suicide on pyre (1936-1939)
+Dissatisfaction with the state and threat of mass suicide on pyre (1936–1939)

 Dissent against Rana Regime had begun to increase in the late 1930s, primarily influenced by the Freedom Movement in India.
 As a response, the then government resorted to using more brutal techniques against dissidents.
 The reforms demanded by Yogmaya and her followers were repeatedly ignored by the state and the activities of her group was consistently being monitored.
 In 1935, Yogmaya began publicly opposing the corrupt and brutal administration.
 She declared that it was time to establish a new era by destroying the injustices, superstitions and corrupt practices that had taken hold of the Nepali society.
 She further declared that she didn't wish to be entangled in the changing era as she was already nearing salvation and she thus was soon willfully going to sacrifice herself in the name of god.

 In the pretext of Juddha Shumser not fulfilling his assurances, Yogmaya made a plan to sacrifice herself by sitting on a giant pyre along with 240 willful disciples in a ritual called the Agni Samadhi and thus commanded her followers to post a public appeal to the common people for any kind of alms they could give to her group by the Kartik Shukla Purnima.
 She also sent personal appeals for alms to Madhav Shumsher, the then head administrator of Dhankuta district and Juddha Shumser.

 With the administrators not paying heed to her appeal yet again, Yogmaya set the date for her sacrifice to November 12, 1938 and publicly began making preparations for the same.

-Interference by the state and arrest of her followers (1939-1941)
+Interference by the state and arrest of her followers (1939–1941)

-Fearing a mass rebuttal if the mass sacrifice was allowed to happen, Juddha Shumser ordered the disruption of the event by deploying around 500 security personnel to the event venue on November 11, following which 11 male disciples were jailed at Dhankuta while most female participants of the disrupted agni samadhi ritual, including Yogmaya and Nainakala were kept in close arrest in the Radhakrishna Temple at Bhojpur.
-The administrators released the female members from detention after three months, while most of the male followers were released from jail three years later on April, 1941.
+Fearing a mass reprisal if the mass sacrifice was allowed to happen, Juddha Shumser ordered the disruption of the event by deploying around 500 security personnel to the event venue on November 11, following which 11 male disciples were jailed at Dhankuta while most female participants of the disrupted agni samadhi ritual, including Yogmaya and Nainakala were kept in close arrest in the Radhakrishna Temple at Bhojpur.
+The administrators released the female members from detention after three months, while most of the male followers were released from jail three years later in April 1941.